Troy (film): Director's cut

-Troy: Director's Cut, also known as the "2007 Version" (according to the end credits), was screened at the 57th Berlin International Film Festival on February 17, 2007, and received a limited release in Germany in April 2007.
+The Troy: Director's Cut, also known as the 2007 Version (according to the end credits), was screened at the 57th Berlin International Film Festival on February 17, 2007, and received a limited release in Germany in April 2007.
 Warner Home Video reportedly spent more than $1 million for the director's cut, which includes "at least 1,000 new cuts" or almost 30 minutes of extra footage (with a new running time of 196 minutes).
 The DVD was released on September 18, 2007, in the US.
 The score of the film was changed dramatically, with many of the female vocals being cut.
 An addition to the music is the use of Danny Elfman's theme for Planet of the Apes during the pivotal fight between Hector and Achilles in front of the Gates of Troy.
 Josh Groban's song was removed from the end credits as well.

 Various shots were recut and extended.
 For instance, the love scene between Helen and Paris was reframed to include more nudity of Diane Kruger.
 The love scene between Achilles and Briseis is also extended.
 Only one scene was removed: the scene where Helen tends to the wound of Paris is taken out.
 The battle scenes were also extended, depicting more violence and gore, including much more of Ajax's bloody rampage on the Trojans during the initial attack by the Greek army and his duel with Hector.
 Perhaps most significant was the sack of Troy, barely present in the theatrical cut, but shown more fully here, depicting the Greek soldiers raping women and massacring the soldiers of Troy.
 Characters were provided more time to develop, specifically Priam and Odysseus, the latter being given a humorous introduction scene.
 More emphasis is given to the internal conflict in Troy between the priests, who believe in omens and signs from the gods to determine the outcome of the war, and military commanders, who believe in practical battle strategies to achieve victory, mainly between Trevor Eve and James Cosmo.
 Lastly, bookend scenes were added: the beginning being a soldier's dog finding its dead master and the end including a sequence where the few surviving Trojans escape to Mount Ida.

 There are frequent differences between the Iliad and Troy, most notably relating to the final fates of Paris, Helen, Agamemnon, Achilles and Menelaus.
 In one of the commentary sequences, the film's writer, David Benioff, said that when it came to deciding whether to follow the Iliad or to do what was best for the film, they always did what seemed best for the film.
 "I think there are maybe two or three lines in the script that quote Homer," Benioff says.
 "Any more than that wouldn't have been possible."